The 2023 Tax Appeal

 In the next 6-8 months, there will be a hearing before a Special Magistrate to present evidence that the property is over-assessed.
 If the magistrate agrees with the evidence, the County will issue a refund check for the difference.

 As a property owner, you are permitted to file your own appeal and present your arguments before the Special Magistrate.
 However, most property owners find that using a professional that has experience with both the data and process is much more effective.

-With our 40 plus years of combined knowledge of South Florida real estate valuations as estate brokers, professional appraiser, teacher and economic analysts, we are well equipped to represent property owners in the successful appeal of real estate tax assessments.
+With our 40 plus years of combined knowledge of South Florida real estate valuations as estate brokers, former professional appraisers, and teachers, we are well-equipped to represent property owners in the successful appeal of real estate tax assessments.

 - Proactively filing appeal petitions for clients in good standing.

 - Preparing a no-nonsense valuation analysis that can be easily understood by the Special Magistrates that review cases.

 Specialized skills to achieve results: